 Obstetrics and Gynecology

-First year residents rotate through the Emergency Department for two weeks, and second year residents rotate through for one month.
+First year residents rotate through the Emergency Department for two weeks, and second year residents rotate through for 3 weeks.
 The case variety seen in the Emergency Department is broad, with our residents getting experience with acute critical conditions and fast-track urgent care type complaints.